merkksgit/nerd-type/README.md

 - **Random Word Selection:** Words are selected randomly from a predefined list, offering a unique challenge every time.
 - **Responsive Design:** Built with Bootstrap for smooth performance on various screen sizes, including mobile devices.
 - **Progress Bar:** Visually track your progress in real-time as you hack the Pentagon.
+- **Automatic Saving:** When you finish a game, your results are saved directly in your browser's local storage.
+This means that your scores will remain available even if you refresh the page or close the browser.

 ## How to Play